A Scalable Walsh-Hadamard Regularizer to Overcome the Low-degree Spectral Bias of Neural Networks: Introduction

-Here, we focus on {\em discrete} domains where the input is a high dimensional zero-one vector and we analyze the function learned by the neural network in terms of the amount of interactions among its inputs in a quantitative manner. \citet{yang_fine-grained_2020, valle2018deep} provide spectral bias results for this setting.
+Here, we focus on {\em discrete} domains where the input is a \emph{high-dimensional} zero-one vector and we analyze the function learned by the neural network in terms of the amount of interactions among its input features in a quantitative manner.
+Our work is complementary to the majority of the aforementioned work that has been done on the spectral bias of neural networks in the setting of \emph{continuous}, \emph{one-dimensional} inputs \citep{ronen_convergence_2019, basri2020frequency, rahaman_spectral_2019}. \citet{yang_fine-grained_2020, valle2018deep} are the first to provide spectral bias results for the discrete, higher dimensional, setting (our setting).
 By viewing a fully connected neural network as a function that maps zero-one vectors to real values, one can expand this function in terms of the Fourier --a.k.a Walsh-Hadamard -- basis functions.
 The Walsh-Hadamard basis functions have a natural ordering in terms of their complexity called their {\em degree}.
 The degree specifies how many features each basis function is dependent upon.
 For example, the zero-degree basis function is the constant function and the degree-one basis functions are functions that depend on exactly one feature.
 Through analysis of the NTK gram matrix on the Boolean cube, \citet{yang_fine-grained_2020} theoretically show that, roughly speaking, neural networks learn the lower degree basis functions earlier in training.

 \looseness -1 This tendency to prioritize simpler functions in neural networks has been suggested as a cardinal reason for their remarkable generalization ability despite their over-parameterized nature \citep{neyshabur_exploring_2017, arpit_closer_2017, kalimeris_sgd_2019, poggio_theory_2018}.
 However, much less attention has been given to the case where the simplicity bias can {\em hurt} generalization \citep{tancik2020fourier, shah_pitfalls_2020}. \citet{tancik2020fourier} show how transforming the features with random Fourier features embedding helps the neural network overcome its spectral bias and achieve better performance in a variety of tasks.
 They were able to explain, in a unified way, many empirical findings in computer vision research such as sinusoidal positional embeddings through the lens of overcoming the spectral bias.
 In the same spirit as these works, we show that the spectral bias towards low-degree functions can hurt generalization and how to remedy this through our proposed regularizer.